MacMannes/stackmob-docs/rest/api-docs.md

 ## Removing a registered token

 You can remove push tokens from the registered tokens list, so that a user will no longer receive push notifications send directly, or via broadcast command.
-Note, that if a push token is linked to a username (has the same username, as an entry in your 'users' table), the token will be removed automatically if that user is deleted.

 ```bash
 DELETE http://push.stackmob.com/tokens/androidgcm/a88fqsdg8as87rgq87wrg8as8dg78zDf8a98sdf98asd8fa7sdf"